ritvikindupuri/Orbitwatch-final-/TECHNICAL_DOCS.md

 $$ Score = \min(100, MSE \times 500) $$

 ### 3.6 Prevention of Overfitting
 Overfitting occurs when a model memorizes the training data (noise) rather than learning the underlying physical rules.
-We utilize three specific strategies to prevent this, ensuring the model remains robust:
+We utilize three specific strategies to prevent this:

-1.  **The Information Bottleneck (Architecture):**
+1.  **The Information Bottleneck:**
-    Our input vector has **6 dimensions**, but the Latent Space (middle layer) has only **3 dimensions**.
-This 50% compression ratio is the primary regularization technique.
-It makes it mathematically impossible for the model to simply learn the "Identity Function" (where Output = Input).
-The model *must* discard noise and retain only the correlated physics (e.g., the relationship between Mean Motion and Altitude) to traverse the bottleneck successfully.
+    As visualized in Figure 3, the 3-neuron bottleneck (50% compression) mathematically forces the model to discard noise.
+It acts as a structural regularizer.

 2.  **Strict Epoch Limiting:**
     We train for exactly **30 Epochs**.
 In experimentation, convergence typically happens around epoch 20.
-Training for 1000+ epochs would allow the weights to adjust to the specific floating-point quirks of the Space-Track TLE snapshot, leading to overfitting.
-By "early stopping" at 30, we capture the general manifold of Keplerian mechanics without memorizing specific satellite IDs.
+Training for 1000+ epochs would allow the weights to adjust to the specific floating-point quirks of the Space-Track TLE snapshot.

-3.  **Regime Mixing:**
+3.  **Regime Mixing (LEO + GEO):**
-    Our data ingestion strategy explicitly forces the retrieval of both **LEO** (Mean Motion > 11.25) and **GEO** (Mean Motion ~1.0) datasets.
-If we trained only on LEO, the model would "overfit" to fast-moving objects and flag every GEO satellite as an anomaly due to its low speed.
-By feeding a diverse dataset, the model learns a generalized representation of Earth orbit physics, not just one altitude regime.
+    The ingestion pipeline fetches both **LEO** (Mean Motion > 11.25) and **GEO** (Mean Motion ~1.0) datasets.
+This prevents the model from overfitting to "Fast" objects and ensures the Autoencoder generalizes across all altitudes.

-### 3.7 Why this Architecture is Superior (Design Justification)

-**1. Versus Ensemble Models (e.g., Random Forest + SVM + Neural Net):**
-While "Voting Ensembles" are popular in Kaggle competitions, they are computationally expensive.
-*   **Constraint:** OrbitWatch runs in the browser.
-Running 3 separate inference engines would triple the memory usage and GPU calls, likely dropping the 3D Globe frame rate below 60fps.
-*   **Physics:** Kepler's Laws ($T^2 \propto a^3$) are universal.
-We do not need different models for different satellites.
-A single Deep Autoencoder is sufficient to capture the universal physics of orbital mechanics.

-**2. Versus Supervised Classification:**
-A generic Classifier (e.g., "Is this broken?
-Yes/No") requires **Labeled Data**.
-*   **Problem:** Real-world satellite hacks and kinetic breakups are extremely rare and highly classified.
-We do not have a dataset of 10,000 "Hacked Satellites" to train a classifier on.
-*   **Solution:** The Autoencoder is **Unsupervised**.
-It detects *deviations from the norm*.
-This makes it superior for this domain because it can detect *novel* (Zero-Day) threats that have never been seen before, simply because they defy the laws of physics the model learned from the nominal population.

-**3. Versus Isolation Forests:**
-Isolation Forests are standard for outlier detection but struggle with high-dimensional non-linear relationships.
-Orbital elements are non-linearly correlated (e.g., the relationship between Eccentricity and Mean Anomaly).
-The non-linear activation functions (`ReLU`, `Tanh`) in our Deep Neural Network allow it to model these complex orbital curves significantly better than linear statistical methods.

 ---